TheQuinbox/lookup/docs/readme.md

 ## Main window.

-The main window is fairly simple, only containing a few controls.
-They are:
+The main window is fairly simple.
+It contains the following items:

-* A combo box where you choose what you want to do.
+* A combo box to select what you want to do.
-* A "Go" button.
-Press this to carry out the selected action.
+* A text field (if the currently selected option needs one).
+* A go button.
+* The field where your results go.
-* A "Close" button.
-Use this to exit the application.
-It's worth noting this is the only way to exit, alt+f4 hides the window.
+* The exit button.
+It's worth noting that this is the only way to exit the application (pressing alt+f4 hides the window).

 ## Changelog.